Saturday, 13 October 2007

-Despite the fact that mega corporation OCP managed to make RoboCop, the big crime rate is still present in Detroit.
-One of the main troublemakers is criminal Cain who sells deadly drug "Nuke", assisted by his girlfriend, Angie, and a 10-year old boy, Hob.
-RoboCop wants to stop him, but gets demolished into pieces by a electromagnet.
+Despite the fact that the mega corporation OCP managed to make RoboCop, the high crime rate is still eating Detroit.
+One of the main troublemakers is criminal Cain who sells deadly the drug "Nuke", assisted by his girlfriend, Angie, and a 12-year old boy, Hob.
+RoboCop wants to stop him, but gets demolished into pieces.
 Still, OCP manages to reassemble him, much to the pleasure of his police colleague Lewis.
-But OCP takes Cain's brain and places it into RoboCop 2, a 15 foot tall robot that should replace RoboCop and fight crime more efficiently.
-Still, RoboCop 2 goes amok, killing people, so RoboCop confronts him in the OCP headquarters.
+Cain is arrested and wounded, so an OCP official takes Cain's brain and places it into RoboCop 2, a 12 ft tall robot that should replace RoboCop and fight crime more efficiently.
+RoboCop 2 goes amok during a press conference, killing people, so RoboCop confronts him in the OCP headquarters.
 After a fierce fight, RoboCop manages to pull out Cain's brain from the robot and destroy it.

 Grade:+